Store

 • Whether they are grown organically or conventionally

 It’s interesting to note that organically grown vegetables will have less nitrate than conventionally grown.
 But that doesn’t mean you should switch back to conventionally grown vegetables if you’re already eating organic.
-This is especially so if you have AFS.
+This is especially so if you have Adrenal Fatigue.

 With adrenal fatigue recovery, it’s best to eat organic as much as possible.
 Your Detoxification circuit is already slower than usual, allowing your body’s toxic load to increase.
 Your adrenals are overworking because of the stress put on them by the levels of toxicity in your body.